-9. The above registrations for the MILWAUKEE marks are valid, subsisting, and in full force and effect.
+9. The above registrations for the GIRO marks are valid, subsisting, and in full force and effect.
 True and correct copies of the federal trademark registration certificates for the above-referenced marks are attached hereto as Exhibit 1.

-10. The MILWAUKEE Trademarks are distinctive and identify merchandise as goods from Plaintiff or its duly authorized licensees.
+10. The GIRO Trademarks are distinctive and identify merchandise as goods from BELL SPORTS, INC. or its duly authorized licensees.

-11. The MILWAUKEE Trademarks have been continuously used and never abandoned.
+11. The GIRO Trademarks have been continuously used and never abandoned.

-12. Plaintiff's MILWAUKEE Trademarks are exclusive to Plaintiff and are displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.
-Since 1924, Plaintiff's MILWAUKEE Trademarks have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
-In fact, Plaintiff expends significant resources annually in advertising, promoting and marketing featuring Plaintiff's MILWAUKEE Trademarks.
+12. Plaintiff's GIRO Trademarks are exclusive to Plaintiff and are displayed extensively on Plaintiff's Products and in Plaintiff's marketing and promotional materials.
+Plaintiff's GIRO Trademarks have been the subject of substantial and continuous marketing and promotion by Plaintiff at great expense.
+In fact, Plaintiff has expended significant resources annually in advertising, promoting and marketing featuring Plaintiff's GIRO Trademarks.
 Plaintiff's promotional efforts include - by way of example, but not limitation - substantial print media, a website, social media sites and point of sale materials.
-Because of these and other factors, Plaintiff's MILWAUKEE Trademarks have become famous worldwide.
+Because of these and other factors, Plaintiff's GIRO Trademarks have become famous worldwide.

-13. Plaintiff's MILWAUKEE Trademarks are distinctive when applied to Plaintiff's products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
+13. Plaintiff's GIRO Trademarks are distinctive when applied to Plaintiff's Products, signifying to the purchaser that the products come from Plaintiff and are manufactured to Plaintiff's quality standards.
 Whether Plaintiff manufactures the products itself or licenses others to do so, Plaintiff has ensured that products bearing its Trademarks are manufactured to the highest quality standards.
-Plaintiff's MILWAUKEE Trademarks have achieved fame and recognition, which has only added to the inherent distinctiveness of the marks.
-As such, the goodwill associated with Plaintiff's MILWAUKEE Trademarks is incalculable and of inestimable value to Plaintiff.
+Plaintiff's GIRO Trademarks have achieved fame and recognition, which has only added to the inherent distinctiveness of the mark.
+As such, the goodwill associated with Plaintiff's GIRO Trademarks is incalculable and of inestimable value to Plaintiff.

-14. Plaintiff's MILWAUKEE Trademarks have been continuously used and never abandoned.
+14. Plaintiff's GIRO Trademarks qualify as famous marks as used in 15 U.S.C. §1125 (c)(1) and have been continuously used and never abandoned.

 15. Plaintiff has expended substantial time, money and other resources in developing, advertising and otherwise promoting its Trademarks.
-As a result, products bearing the MILWAUKEE Trademarks are widely recognized and exclusively associated by consumers, the public and the trade as being products sourced from Plaintiff.
+As a result, products bearing the GIRO Trademarks are widely recognized and exclusively associated by consumers, the public and the trade as being products sourced from Plaintiff.